senthurayyappan/onshape-robotics-toolkit/docs/contributing.md

 poetry shell
 ```

+Please ensure that poetry is installed on your system.
+If not, you can install it by following the instructions [here](https://python-poetry.org/docs/).

-4. Install pre-commit to run linters/formatters at commit time:
+Install pre-commit to run linters/formatters at commit time:

 ```sh
 poetry run pre-commit install
 ```

-5. Create a branch for local development:
+Create a branch for local development:

 ```sh
 git checkout -b name-of-your-bugfix-or-feature